Chaleston Employment Law Attorney

 Each day employers violate various labor laws believing that they can get away.

 If you or a loved one believes that your employee rights have been violated by your previous, or a current, employer our attorneys can help you fight for your rights.
-The Bell Law Firm, PLLC is dedicated to helping the people and businesses of West Virginia protect their interests and rights.
+Stewart Bell, PLLC is dedicated to helping the people and businesses of West Virginia protect their interests and rights.

 We have the legal, technological and expert witness resources needed to build strong, convincing cases in today's world are ready to provide comprehensive legal counsel on your specific situation.
 For more than 30 years we have opened our doors to assist victims of employment law violations in West Virginia and we are ready to help you today.